-The simplest explanation is that the “G” in 4G stands for generation, because 4G is the fourth generation of mobile data technology.
+The simplest explanation is that the “G” in 4G stands for a generation because 4G is the fourth generation of mobile data technology.
 LTE stands for “Long Term Evolution” and applies more generally to the idea of improving wireless broadband speeds to meet increasing demand.
 4G was made to replace 3G and it offers a connection that is far more reliable and delivers much higher speeds.

 4G is the next step above and the replacement for 3G, offering greater speed for users who stream media (such as videos or MP3s), browse the Internet, and download data.
 The speed of 4G means less buffering for the user, often none at all, making it the ideal for users who take advantage of the many features today’s smartphones and tablets offer.

 To use 4G in a 4G enabled device, the user has to be in an area covered by a 4G network.
-Most places offer 4G currently, but when users with 4G devices are in areas offering only 3G, smartphones and other devices will switch over to 3G.
+Most places offer 4G currently, but when users with 4G devices are in areas offering the only 3G, smartphones and other devices will switch over to 3G.

 For mobile use, including smartphones and tablets, connection speeds need to have a peak of at least 100 megabits per second, and for more stationary uses such as mobile hotspots, at least 1 gigabit per second.
 However, previously-established 3G networks have been improved to the point that they can be classified as 4G.

 What is 4G LTE?